-The following diagram demonstrates how the Board, Committee and the CEO interact to set the remuneration structure and determine the remuneration outcomes for the Group:
+The following diagram demonstrates how the Board, the Remuneration and HR Committee and the CEO interact to set the remuneration structure and determine the remuneration outcomes for the Group:

 BOARD

 The Board is responsible for the structure of remuneration for directors and senior executives.
 The goal is to maximise the effectiveness of remuneration in the creation of long-term shareholder value.